pwighton/ci-qms/SOP-002--Document_and_Records_Controls_Procedure.md

 system and **shall** only be released by the QA representative.

-The __NewInstitue__ Project Manager is responsible for assuring that all required documents and records are identified in the Clinical Study Protocol and are created at the appropriate time during the project.
+The __NewInstitue__ Project Manager is responsible for assuring that all required documents and records are identified in the Study Protocol and are created at the appropriate time during the project.

 The Project Manager is responsible for assuring that documents and